gruntjs/grunt-contrib-watch/README.md

 This is *only a task level option* and cannot be configured per target.
 By default the watch task will duck punch `grunt.fatal` and `grunt.warn` to try and prevent them from exiting the watch process.
 If you don't want `grunt.fatal` and `grunt.warn` to be overridden set the `forever` option to `false`.

+#### options.atBegin
+Type: `Boolean`
+Default: false

+This option will trigger the run of each specified task at startup of the watcher.

 #### options.livereload
 Type: `Boolean|Number|Object`
 Default: false